-- (1) ERCOT's responsibilities are as follows: - (a) Shall maintain a Black Start plan in accordance with NERC Reliability Standards; - (b) Coordinate and approve Planned Outage schedules for contracted Black Start Resources; - (c) Train QSE, TO, Resource Entity, and Market Participant personnel in the restoration of the ERCOT System.
-This training will cover the theory of restoration and the processes that will need to be implemented during a Partial Blackout or Blackout; - (d) Will review the plans and procedures for consistency and conformance with these Operating Guides and ensure that they are updated at least annually; - (e) ERCOT shall report to the Reliability and Operations Subcommittee (ROS) by April 1 of each year a plan for review and any testing activities of Black Start Resources; - (f) Shall verify that the number, size, and location of system Black Start Resources are sufficient to meet system restoration plan expectations; and - (g) In the event of a Partial Blackout or Blackout of the ERCOT System, ERCOT will: - (i) Maintain continuous surveillance of the status of the ERCOT System; - (ii) Act as a central information collection and dissemination point for the ERCOT Region; - (iii) Coordinate reconnection of transmission;
+- (1) ERCOT's responsibilities are as follows: - (a) Shall maintain a Black Start plan in accordance with North American Electric Reliability Corporation (NERC) Reliability Standards; - (b) Coordinate and approve Planned Outage schedules for contracted Black Start Resources; - (c) Train QSE, TO, Resource Entity, and Market Participant personnel in the restoration of the ERCOT System.
+This training will cover the theory of restoration and the processes that will need to be implemented during a Partial Blackout or Blackout; - (d) Will review the plans and procedures for consistency and conformance with these Operating Guides and ensure that they are updated at least annually; - (e) ERCOT shall report to the Reliability and Operations Subcommittee (ROS) by April 1 of each year a plan for review and any testing activities of Black Start Resources; - (f) Shall verify that the number, size, and location of Black Start Resources are sufficient to meet the ERCOT Black Start Plan; and - (g) In the event of a Partial Blackout or Blackout of the ERCOT System, ERCOT shall:

-- (iv) Direct assistance for QSEs who represent Black Start Resources, TOs, Resource Entities, and Market Participants; - (v) Direct the distribution of reserves; - (vi) Coordinate the return of the ERCOT System to AGC. - (2) TOs' responsibilities are as follows: - (a) Shall submit their Black Start plans to ERCOT by November 1 of each year, or when the Black Start plan has changed, via secured webmail or encrypted data transfer; and - (b) In event of a Partial Blackout or Blackout of the ERCOT System: - (i) Shall communicate with local Black Start Resources and the Black Start Resource's QSE; - (ii) Coordinate switching to next start Resources and local Load; - (iii) Shall implement its local Black Start plan; - (iv) Shall follow the direction of ERCOT on behalf of represented Transmission Service Providers (TSPs) and Distribution Service Providers (DSPs); - (v) Shall act as the regional ERCOT representative in coordinating interconnection of Resources; and - (vi) Shall follow the direction of ERCOT for reconnection of Islands. - (3) QSEs' (representing Black Start Resources) responsibilities are as follows: - (a) Verify that associated personnel are proficient in its implementation and use of the QSE Black Start plan; and - (b) In the event of a Partial Blackout or Blackout of the ERCOT System, QSEs representing Black Start Resources shall: - (i) Take immediate steps to initiate the local Black Start plan; - (ii) Supply ERCOT and/or the local TO with information on the status of generation, fuel, transmission, and communication facilities; - (iii) Follow the direction of the local TO or ERCOT in picking up local Load and starting next units; and - (iv) Provide available assistance as directed by ERCOT or the local TO. - (4) Section 8, Attachment A, Detailed Black Start Information and Section 8, Attachment E, Black Start Plan Template, provide a detailed and specific Black Start information guide.
+- (i) Maintain continuous surveillance of the status of the ERCOT System; - (ii) Act as a central information collection and dissemination point for the ERCOT Region; - (iii) Coordinate reconnection of transmission; - (iv) Direct assistance for QSEs who represent Black Start Resources, TOs, Resource Entities, and Market Participants; - (v) Direct the distribution of reserves; and - (vi) Coordinate the return of the ERCOT System to Automatic Generation Control (AGC). - (2) TOs' responsibilities are as follows: - (a) Shall review and submit their Black Start plans to ERCOT by November 1 of each year, or when the Black Start plan has changed, via secured webmail or encrypted data transfer; and - (b) In event of a Partial Blackout or Blackout of the ERCOT System: - (i) Shall communicate with local Black Start Resources and the Black Start Resource's QSE; - (ii) Coordinate switching to next start Resources and local Load; - (iii) Shall implement its local Black Start plan; - (iv) Shall follow the direction of ERCOT on behalf of represented Transmission Service Providers (TSPs) and Distribution Service Providers (DSPs); - (v) Shall act as the regional ERCOT representative in coordinating interconnection of Resources; and - (vi) Shall follow the direction of ERCOT for reconnection of Islands. - (3) QSEs' representing Black Start Resources responsibilities are as follows: - (a) Verify that associated QSE personnel are proficient in implementation and use of the appropriate procedures for use in the event of a Partial Blackout or Blackout; and - (b) In the event of a Partial Blackout or Blackout of the ERCOT System, QSEs representing Black Start Resources shall: - (i) Take immediate steps to initiate and maintain communications with its Black Start Resources; - (ii) Supply ERCOT and/or the local TO with information on the status of generation, fuel, transmission, and communication facilities;